Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Introduction

 \subsection{Organization}

-The remainder of this paper is organized as follows: For the convenience of the reader, we will review some notions in the next section closely associated with our discussions and fix some notation we will use in the following context, with some useful technical lemmas also presented in the next section.
-In Section \ref{sec:all_polynomial_time_nondeterministic_turing_machines_are_enumerable}, we prove that all polynomial-time nondeterministic Turing machines are enumerable and all ${\rm co}\mathcal{NP}$-machines are enumerable, thus showing that there exists an enumeration of all ${\rm co}\mathcal{NP}$-machines.
-Section \ref{sec:simulation_of_all_polynomial-time_nondeterministic_turing_machines} contains the definition of our universal nondeterministic Turing machine, which accepts a language $L_s$ not in ${\rm co}\mathcal{NP}$, showing the desired lower bounds.
-The Section \ref{sec:showing_l_s_in_np} is devoted to showing that the language $L_s$ is in fact in $\mathcal{NP}$, proving the upper bounds required, in which we finish the proof of Theorem \ref{theorem1} at our own convenience.
-In Section \ref{sec:beating_the_relativization_barrier} we will show Theorem \ref{theorem7} to break the so-called Relativization Barrier.
-In Section \ref{sec:structure_of_coNP}, we show that there are ${\rm co}\mathcal{NP}$-intermediate languages in the complexity class ${\rm co}\mathcal{NP}$.
-In Section \ref{sec:frege_systems}, we prove Theorem \ref{theorem6}, which says that no Frege proof systems are polynomially bounded, thus answering an important open question in the area of proof complexity.
+The remainder of this paper is organized as follows.
+For the reader's convenience, the next section reviews some basic notions closely related to our discussions, fixes the notation used throughout the paper, and presents several useful technical lemmas.
+In Section \ref{sec:all_polynomial_time_nondeterministic_turing_machines_are_enumerable}, we prove that all polynomial-time nondeterministic Turing machines are enumerable, and hence that all ${\rm co}\mathcal{NP}$-machines are enumerable as well.
+This establishes the existence of an enumeration of all ${\rm co}\mathcal{NP}$-machines.
+In Section \ref{sec:simulation_of_all_polynomial-time_nondeterministic_turing_machines}, we present the definition of our universal nondeterministic Turing machine.
+This machine accepts a language $L_s$ that is not in ${\rm co}\mathcal{NP}$, thereby establishing the desired lower bounds.
+Section \ref{sec:showing_l_s_in_np} is devoted to showing that the language $L_s$ is in fact in $\mathcal{NP}$, which provides the required upper bounds and completes the proof of Theorem \ref{theorem1}.
+In Section \ref{sec:beating_the_relativization_barrier}, we prove Theorem \ref{theorem7}, thereby breaking the so-called Relativization Barrier.
+In Section \ref{sec:structure_of_coNP}, we show the existence of ${\rm co}\mathcal{NP}$-intermediate languages.
+In Section \ref{sec:frege_systems}, we prove Theorem \ref{theorem6}, which states that no Frege proof system is polynomially bounded, answering a long-standing and important open question in proof complexity.
 Finally, we list some open problems for future research in the last section.

 0.3 cm